 any community they will sniff you out.
 This should only be done if you are genuine.

 8. Don't forget to ask for referrals.
-If your providing best in class service, referrals will come
+If you're providing best in class service, referrals will come

 without even asking, but it doesn't hurt to be proactive.
 Referrals are your easiest sale to